yangt96/UC_MS_MultiOmics_Analysis/README.md

 All datasets are publicly available from GEO/other databases.
 This repository is made publicly available to ensure transparency and reproducibility of our analyses.
-The repository will remain open until December 31, 2025, after which it may be switched to private status.
+The repository will remain open.
 If access is required beyond this date, please contact the corresponding author.